-Mama Loves Shopping in Paris!
-After the expense of Christmas, it feels good to know that we can find a few bargain buys, amongst the Pandora’s Box of expensive items that Paris is renowned for!
-Wandering around the shops in Paris today, MLP was lucky enough to get a sneak peak at some of the items that will be going ‘up for sale’ in at least 6 shops including Galeries Lafayette (we just happened to be in the neighbourhood!) and we have to admit, the deals look pretty good!
+Mama Loves Shopping in Paris and it feels good to know that as of today, we can find a few bargain buys amongst the Pandora’s Box of expensive items that Paris is renowned for!
+Wandering around the shops in Paris today, MLP was lucky enough to get a sneak peak at some of the items on sale in at least 6 shops including Galeries Lafayette (we just happened to be in the neighbourhood!) and we have to admit, the deals look pretty good!
 Prices are seriously slashed!
 Here are our tips!

 - Keep an eye for the coloured stickers which represent different percentages off the sale price!